IanLawrence/guide/deploy/web/upgrade_to_1_1.md

 ```
 * Within a minute or two, you should be able to access the site through
 your browser
+* You may need to restart nginx yourself: sudo nginx -c /etc/nginx/nginx.conf

 ## Troubleshooting
 * If you get an "Unauthorized" error when the cap task is setting up couchdb, make sure the rapidftr/rapidftr user has been created: RAILS_ENV=production rake db:create_couch_sysadmin